Case Study

 A guided experience that asked about household size, devices, and viewing preferences to recommend a tailored plan.

-I also took the opportunity to improve the visual design of the activation flow, which had legibility issues on TV and was overloaded with text.
-Here's what each concept looked like on TV:
+I also improved the visual design of the activation flow, which had legibility issues on TV.
+Here's what each concept looked like:

 Concept 1: Drop-in upsell